 Here’s a question that many women have asked, or at least thought about: Do men really need sex, as in—gotta have it?
 What happens when “headaches” become an issue?
 Fairytales aside, we can’t always be on the same page.
 I asked Cathy for clarification about this provocative subject.

 EML: Is sex truly a physiological need for men?

-Between female hormones and male testosterone, we have our work cut out for us; sometimes the twain definitely do not meet.
+Between female hormones and male testosterone, we have our work cut out for us.
+Sometimes the twain do not meet.
 In our youth, it seems everything is high functioning for men and women, but as we age, a shift happens.
 How we deal with that shift is crucial to the health of our relationship.
 I had heard prior that men associate love with sex.
 It was eye-opening.
 I had never thought of it in those terms before, but, it’s a very real thing.
-It’s significant for partners to address sexual preferences, otherwise, infidelity could become a byproduct.
+It’s imperative partners address their sexual preferences, otherwise, infidelity could become a byproduct.
 It’s practically a given.
 Who needs one more stress added to the mix?
 I’m guessing, no one.

 Keep communication, understanding, and desire in your bed.
 And, a good tube of lube couldn’t hurt either.

 *(Cathy Chambliss: 310-303-9132.
 Tell her I sent you.)